xArm-Developer/xArm-Python-SDK/doc/api/xarm_api.md

 ```
 Set the servo cartesian, execute only the last instruction, need to be set to servo motion mode(self.set_mode(1))
-Note:
-    1. only available if firmware_version >= 1.4.0
-    2. This interface is only used in the base coordinate system.

 :param mvpose: cartesian position, [x(mm), y(mm), z(mm), roll(rad or °), pitch(rad or °), yaw(rad or °)]
 :param speed: move speed (mm/s), reserved